MLi-lab-Bioinformatics-NJUCM/HerbiV/README.md

 - A traditional Chinese medicine importance evaluation model based on Naive Bayes was added.

 #### 0.1a2(2023.3.29)
 - The data set is downloaded with the herbiv database.
 There is no need to specify the storage path of the data set.

 #### 0.1a3(2023.4.9)
 - The code is refactored.
 The function of the classic network pharmacology analysis is added.

+#### 0.1a4(2023.4.14)
+- The pipline function `from_tcm_protein` is added, which allows searching for the tcm and the targets at the same time;
+- The data set Herbiv_proteins is added.

+#### 0.1a5(2023.4.18)
+- The stability increases, which means it will not output nodes that are isolated from the network;
+- The calling method of the functions is unified.